Marianne Cox, President & Founder

 Trish is a huge advocate of reducing animal suffering due to pet overpopulation and has worked at Bend Spay and Neuter Project and has traveled to Mexico to volunteer at spay and neuter clinics.
 Trish also volunteers as a board member and long haul driver of a local non-profit, transporting dogs from high kill shelters to shelters in the Pacific Northwest.
-Along with being the proud mom of a Street Dog Hero pup, Paco, rescue dog Otis, and a once feral cat named Sophie, she’s lucky enough to share her life with her wonderful husband Jerry, who shares her passion for animals.
+Trish is the proud mom of two Street Dog Hero pups, Paco and Alli and rescue dog Otis, and a once feral cat named Sophie.
+She’s lucky enough to share her life with her wonderful husband Jerry, who shares her passion for animals.
 Trish is honored to be a part of the dedicated Street Dog Hero team.

 Amanda Wheeler, Public Relations & Social Media Director

 Amanda is a Bend native who was born with a passion for animals.
 Growing up she had many dogs, cats and bunnies and was always trying to bring home more.
 Amanda graduated from Mt.
 View High School and the University of Oregon then moved south to San Diego where she volunteered at San Diego Humane Society.
 After coming back to Bend two years ago she has since joined the Board of Directors at the Humane Society of Central Oregon and currently serves as Secretary.
 She is an active shelter volunteer and you can find her at the shelter Saturday mornings assisting the public with adoptions.
-Amanda also travelled to Best Friends Animal Society where she spent a week volunteering and adopted her fur-baby Willow.
-Amanda and Willow spend their free time enjoying the Central Oregon outdoors, friends and family!
+Amanda also travelled to Best Friends Animal Society where she spent a week volunteering and adopted Willow and she is a proud foster fail of SDH pup, Monkey.
+Amanda and her girls spend their free time enjoying the Central Oregon outdoors, friends and family!

 Members of the Board